anyLogistix

 • Chart type: Table

-2. Click OK to close the dialog box and add the statistics onto the dashboard.
+2. Click Apply to close the dialog box and add the statistics onto the dashboard.

 Now we can see the results of our simulation experiment in details.